pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/advanced-topics/security/index.md

 Running with logged in user privilege

 -   **karabiner_console_user_server**
-    -   It tells karabiner_grabber starting device grabbing.
+    -   It instructs Karabiner-Core-Service to start grabbing devices.
-    -   It also executes shell commands triggered by karabiner_grabber.
+    -   It also executes shell commands triggered by Karabiner-Core-Service.
 -   **karabiner_session_monitor**
-    -   It monitors user login status and communicates it to karabiner_grabber.
+    -   It monitors user login status and communicates it to Karabiner-Core-Service.
--   **karabiner_grabber** (Running with logged in user)
+-   **Karabiner-Core-Service** (Running with logged in user)
-    -   Although it's not necessary for key remapping functionality, due to macOS specifications, karabiner_grabber needs to be launched once with user privileges.
+    -   Although it's not necessary for key remapping functionality, due to macOS specifications, Karabiner-Core-Service needs to be launched once with user privileges.
-        Specifically, to trigger the macOS Input Monitoring permission notification, the process attempting to access HID devices needs to be running with user privileges instead of administrator privileges.
+        Specifically, to request macOS Input Monitoring permission, the process must be running with user-level privileges, not administrator-level privileges.
-        Therefore, to display the notification, we temporarily launch karabiner_grabber with user privileges as the agent service.
-    -   When karabiner_grabber is started with user privileges, it attempts to call IOHIDDeviceOpen on the HID devices connected to the system, and then it exits without performing any other actions.
+    -   When Karabiner-Core-Service is launched with user privileges, it only requests Input Monitoring permission and does not perform any other actions.

 ## Fully open source project